datamade/data-analysis-guidelines/README.md

 # Analyzing Data, the DataMade Way

+**⚠️ Deprecation warning**: *This documentation no longer represents DataMade's current best practices for data analysis.
+For contemporary guidance on data analysis, refer to the [`how-to`](https://github.com/datamade/how-to/tree/master/data-analysis) repo.*

 You've [_extracted_ and _transformed_ the data](https://github.com/datamade/data-making-guidelines).
 Now it's time to _load_ (analyze) it.
 Here, you'll find the principles that inform DataMade's approach to data analysis, as well as the tools and